Overview

 “To a Mouse” is a lyric poem from 1785, written by the Scottish poet Robert Burns in his local dialect of Scots English.
 Tradition has it that Burns composed the poem in a field, with a plow in one hand and a pen in the other.
 Though likely apocryphal, this story nicely captures what so many readers have found enchanting about Burns, a poet-farmer with an irresistibly earthy voice.
 In “To a Mouse,” Burns applies his rustic charm to a very serious subject: the Scottish Agricultural Revolution, which forced thousands of tenant farmers off their land over the course of the 18th century.

-Read a summary & analysis, an analysis of the speaker, and explanations of important quotes from “To a Mouse.”
+Read the free full text, a summary & analysis, an in-depth analysis of the speaker, and explanations of important quotes from “To a Mouse.”

 Upgrade to PLUS and get instant access to all the study tools